jayGetsuka/jayGetsuka/README.md

 - 👀 I’m interested in Ethical hacker, software developer, programmer
 - 🌱 I’m currently learning data scientist and software developer
 - 💞️ I’m looking to collaborate on computer
-- 📫 How to reach me Gmail: khajornsak.jay.01@gmail.com , Fackbook: Khajornsak krongyud
+- 📫 How to reach me Gmail: khajornsak.jay.01@gmail.com ,
+- Facebook: Khajornsak krongyud

 <!---
 jayGetsuka/jayGetsuka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.